 Symbiotic relationship of trees and fungi

-Most of our trees are grown and sold as bare root, with the exception of some smaller or plants with sensitive roots such as vines, etc. In early spring our trees are dug up when dormant and packaged in boxes.
+Most of our trees are grown and sold as bare root, with the exception of some smaller seedlings in air pruned pots.
+In early spring our trees are dug up when dormant and packaged in boxes.
 Their roots are packed with damp moss to ensure they stay moist during shipping.
 We ship all across Canada except the province of British Columbia.

 We believe bare root trees are the best choice in growing and transplanting.
 First of all they are grown healthy with their roots free and not restricted or root bound as they are in pots.
 They are grown in living soil forming symbiotic relationships with beneficial bacteria and fungi compared to potted trees that are typically grown in sterile environments subject to irrigation and fertilizers.
 Lastly, due to the young nature of our trees there is a less likely chance of transplant shock, which more mature trees are prone to.

 A typical bare root tree